igroff/epiquery2/README.md

 ##### CSV

-There is an response format that returns data formatted using <abbr title="Comma-Seprated Values">CSV</abbr>.
+There is a response format that returns data formatted using comma-separated values (CSV).
 This format returns each individual recordset in the response in CSV format separated by a blank line.
 A header line is always included, and all string values (including headers) are quoted.
 Below is a sample of a response containing four result sets having varying data.

 Things to note are that you'll want to call a connection using the mssql driver and _not_ the mssql_o driver, as the mssql_o driver will lose identically named columns, thus you will actually not get all the data as you do in that last document if you chose a connection using the mssql_o driver.